-4.60 The High Street terrace in this sub area, and across the road in Sub-area 3, is characteristic of a small, human scale Victorian High Street.
+4.60 The High Street terrace in this sub area, and across the road in sub area 3, is characteristic of a small, human scale Victoria characteristic of a small, human scale Victorian High Street.
 Together they enclose and frame the public realm of the pedestrianised High Street and provide links to the commercial development of the area over the 1870s and 1880s.
 Their positioning has been determined by the historical layout and development of roads which often followed plot boundaries and created small block sizes resulting in an easily legible environment.
-The character and appearance of the group of buildings and the public realm between them creates an interesting and comfortable environment which should be preserved and enhanced.
+The character and